A mathematical framework to study organising principles in graphical representations of biochemical processes: Introduction

 \subsection{Structure of the Paper}

 The paper is organised as follows.
 In Section \ref{Sec:2}, we illustrate our main results informally through some standard examples of biochemical reaction networks visualised in SBGN Process Description.
 We begin formally developing our theory in Section \ref{sec:3}.
 Subsection \ref{subsection:Process-network-and-process-species} introduces the notion of \textit{process networks} and \textit{process species}, which model biochemical reaction networks and biochemical reactions, respectively, and illustrate these notions through some standard SBGN Process Descriptions.
 In Subsection \ref{Subsection:Transforming a process network into another: Morphisms of process networks}, we introduce the notion of a \textit{morphism of process networks} and derive some of their properties.
 Using SBGN-PD examples, we illustrate their interpretations, such as \textit{zoom-out} and \textit{zoom-in} details within a biochemical reaction network, and distinguishing networks of different types.
 Section \ref{Section4} forms the heart of our formal development.
 In Subsection \ref{subsection:category-of-process-networks}, we construct a category of process networks, and prove that it contains all finite colimits.
 We also compare our framework with the notion of a Petri net with link, a notion recently introduced by Aduddell et al in \cite{compositionality:13637} for modelling regulatory networks.
 We start Subsection \ref{Subsection:Process networks with interfaces as structured cospans} by introducing the notion of an \textit{open process network} or a \textit{process network with an interface} using the Baez et al.'s theory of structured cospans \cite{baez2020structuredcospans}.
 Then, using the results from Subsection \ref{subsection:category-of-process-networks}, we construct a symmetric monoidal double category whose horizontal 1-morphisms are open process networks.
 Furthermore, we make a pair of observations that enable us to illustrate various elements in the above symmetric monoidal double category with concrete examples visualised in SBGN-PD.
 In Subsection \ref{Subsection:Macroscope of a process network: A tool to study the influence of a process network on its environment and vice versa}, we introduce the notion of a \textit{process subnetwork of a process network} and its \textit{environment}.
 Next, we introduce a tool that we call a \textit{macroscope of a process subnetwork with respect to a network}.
 This notion allows us to study the influence of the process subnetwork on its environment and vice versa.
-We end the Section \ref{Section4} by applying our above said macroscope on a standard SBGN-PD.
-In Section \ref{Section5}, we develop formal methods to translate a generic SBGN-PD into a process network.
-These formal translation methods allow us to use the mathematical theory developed in Section \ref{sec:3} and Section \ref{Section4} to apply on a generic biochemical reaction network that admits an SBGN-PD visualisation.
-Finally, in Section \ref{Sec:discussion-and-conclusion}, We conclude our manuscript with a concise summary of our main results and a brief discussion of potential future directions.
+We end the Section \ref{Section4} by applying our macroscope on a standard SBGN-PD.
+In Section \ref{Section5}, we illustrate via examples the translation of concrete SBGN-PD digrams into process networks.
+Finally, in Section \ref{Sec:discussion-and-conclusion}, we summarize our achievements and discuss some future directions and limitations of the current state of our work.